-non-verbal, non-speaking, silent, refraining from speaking or unable to speak; sometimes mute which can also be ableist; colloquially used to mean unintelligent or senseless
+non-verbal, non-speaking, silent, refraining from speaking or unable to speak; sometimes mute which can also be ableist; colloquially used to mean senseless or a vague filler word

 Dumb initially meant "mute, silent, refraining or unable to speak."
 Old German thumb carried a dual meaning of "stupid", which eventually took over.

 An oft-cited quote by Greek philosopher Aristotle reads, "Men that are deaf are in all cases also dumb.**" Historically the Greeks valued physical prowess (as evidenced by their invention of the Olympic Games) and their language, so anyone who lacked the ability to perform certain physical tasks or conduct reason (verbalise reason, rather) in their language was considered invaluable to society.
 The historical context is still ever present today, where we devalue disabled bodies and minds.

 Using dumb (and its related words like dumbstruck, dumbfounded) reinforces these cultural values.